 Adele Gallogly is the Web Editor of Relief Journal.
 She lives in Hamilton, Ontario with her husband and is a staff writer for World Renew, a disaster relief and community development agency.
 On evenings and weekends, she lets short stories, essays, reviews, and other creative pieces out to play.
 Her work has appeared in Antler, Relief Journal, Duke Divinity School's Faith & Leadership magazine, The Well: Intervarsity, and elsewhere.
 Adele has an MFA in Creative Writing from Seattle Pacific University and an abiding adoration for tragicomic fiction.
 She Tweets at @AdeleGallogly.

-Jean Hoefling is a freelance copyeditor and writer.
-She has published two books on her experiences in the Orthodox Church (Regina Press).
-She writes self-published book reviews for Blue Ink Review, and her essays and short fiction have appeared in several publications, including Relief.
-She was honored with a Notable Mention in 2012 Best American Essays.
+Jean Hoefling is a freelance copyeditor living in her native Colorado, land of way too few overcast days.
+She has published two books on her experiences as a convert to the Eastern Orthodox Church (Regina Press) and a novel, Gold in Havilah: A Novel of Cain's Wife (Westbow Press).
+She writes book reviews for Blue Ink Review, and her essays and short fiction have appeared in several publications, with a notable mention in 2012 Best American Essays.
 She enjoys social dancing, hiking, and church stuff.
-She and her husband live in Louisville, Colorado.

 Abby Jarvis is a writer and poet from Lakeland, Florida.
 She studied poetry at Florida Southern College and, while there, published several poems in Cantilevers, the on-campus literary magazine.
 Her work has won several awards, including the Wesley Ryles award for poetry.
 Today, Abby is a content writer and marketer for a business in Lakeland and works as a freelance writer for Polk County-based magazine The 863 and other publications.
 She still writes poetry, which can frequently be found strewn throughout her apartment or tucked into the pages of books.